-Clinicians and researchers are working to develop therapies to treat and cure mitochondrial disease.
+Clinicians and researchers are working to develop therapies to treat and cure Related to the mitochondria. disease.
 Current treatments and therapies can help reduce symptoms, delay or prevent the progression of the disease.
 Even though a cure for mitochondrial disease has not been discovered, many clinical trials are under way to evaluate new therapies.

 Physicians specializing in metabolic diseases have found that every child and adult is biochemically different, meaning that no two people will respond to a particular treatment in a specific way, even if they have the same disease.
 Therefore, treatment is individualized for each patient and type of mitochondrial disease.

 Mitochondrial patients may become ill more quickly and more severely than other people because of a lower cellular reserve of energy.
-Cellular stresses, such as illness, fatigue, or poor nutrition, may lead to cell injury and associated worsening of baseline symptoms or the onset of new symptoms.
+Cellular stresses, such as illness, The overall feeling of tiredness or lack of energy.
+It is not the same as simply feeling drowsy or sleepy.
+Being fatigued means having no motivation or energy., or poor nutrition, may lead to cell injury and associated worsening of baseline symptoms or the onset of new symptoms.

 Research has shown that both endurance (such as running) and resistance (such as weight lifting) exercise can benefit patients with mitochondrial disease.
 Some benefits include an increase in mitochondrial health, antioxidant and muscle mitochondrial enzyme activity, oxygen uptake, and muscle strength, as well as improved clinical symptoms and a decrease in resting and post-exercise blood lactate levels.